Gabbro Lake vs South Farm Lake

 Verdict

 Both lakes earn the same Grade D. The tiebreakers come down to clarity (Gabbro Lake: 4.3 ft, South Farm Lake: 5 ft) and what you want from the lake.
-Gabbro Lake has fewer fish species than South Farm Lake.
+Gabbro Lake matches its peer on species count.